-Each year the District will provide notice to students and their parents of its intent to make available, upon request, certain information known as "directory information."
+Each year the District will provide notice to students and their parents of its intent to make available, upon request, certain information known as directory information.
 Notice will be provided annually in the Arvon Township Student Handbook.

-The Board designates as student "directory information": student's name, participation in officially-recognized activities and sports, height and weight, if a member of an athletic team, dates of attendance, date of graduation, awards received, honor rolls and/or scholarships.
+The Board designates as student directory information: student's name, participation in officially-recognized activities and sports, height and weight, athletic team membership, dates of attendance, date of graduation, awards received, honor roll status and/or scholarships.

-The District will make the above information available upon a legitimate request unless a parent, guardian or adult student notifies the School in writing within thirty (30) days from the date of this notification that s/he will not permit distribution of any or all such information.
+The District will make the above information available upon a legitimate request unless a parent, guardian or adult student notifies the School in writing within thirty (30) days from the date of this notification that he/she will not permit distribution of any or all such information.
 Request Form 8330F13.